kuniss/XtendFlow/README.md

 ### Model Error Handling

-The more interesting part for system designers is, how to handle errors which are inherent part of the system to modeled.
+The more interesting part for system designers is, how to handle errors which are inherent part of the system to be modeled.
 In fact, this is quite easy: All errors implicated by the system's model should be design as ordinary ports.
 They are still messages flowing through the system and must be handled explicitly by system's design.